Henry Carey, 2nd Earl of Monmouth

-Henry Carey, 2nd Earl of Monmouth, KB (15 January 1596 – 13 June 1661) was an English nobleman and translator.
+Henry Carey, 2nd Earl of Monmouth, KB (15 January 1596 – 13 June 1661), known as Sir Henry Carey between 1616 and 1626 and as Lord Leppington between 1626 and 1639, was an English nobleman and translator.

 Life

-He was born in Denham, Buckinghamshire, to Robert Carey, 1st Earl of Monmouth, and Elizabeth Trevannion.

-He appears to have spent his childhood at the various places of residence which his father occupied from time to time on the borders, but after the death of Queen Elizabeth he lived in the atmosphere of the court.
-He entered as a fellow commoner at Exeter College, Oxford, during Lent term 1611, and took the B.A. degree in February 1613.
+He was born in Denham, Buckinghamshire, to Sir Robert Carey (later 1st Earl of Monmouth) and Elizabeth Trevannion.
+He appears to have spent his childhood at the various places of residence which his father occupied from time to time on the borders, but after the death of Queen Elizabeth I he lived in the atmosphere of the court.
+He entered as a fellow commoner at Exeter College, Oxford, during Lent term 1611, and took the Bachelor of Arts degree in February 1613.

 He spent the next three years in travelling on the continent and in acquiring that knowledge of foreign languages for which he became afterwards so distinguished.
-Returning to England during the autumn of 1616 he was one of twenty-six personages—and the only one of the number whose father was not a nobleman—who were made knights of the Bath in November of that year on the occasion of Charles being created prince of Wales.
+Returning to England during the autumn of 1616 he was one of twenty-six personages—and the only one of the number whose father was not a nobleman (his father being still a knight at this point)—who were made Knights of the Bath in November of that year on the occasion of Prince Charles (later King Charles I) being created Prince of Wales.

 He showed no inclination for the life of a courtier, and his parents busied themselves during the next year or two in making for their son some advantageous alliance.

-After feebly objecting to more than one of the proposals, he was at last married in 1620 to Martha, eldest daughter of Lionel Cranfield, 1st Earl of Middlesex, who eventually became Lord High Treasurer of England.
+After feebly objecting to more than one of the proposals, he was at last married in 1620 to Martha Cranfield, eldest daughter of Sir Lionel Cranfield, who eventually became Lord High Treasurer of England and 1st Earl of Middlesex.